Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 <ol>
 <li>Use bash script1.sh for work with unaligned sequences in Species_files with .fasta file extension

-The pipeline will make an alignment for you, then analyze and visualize polymorphisms</br>
+The pipeline will make an alignment for you, then analyze and visualize polymorphisms.
+(Changing $mask parameter in script*.sh files you can correct a cut-off for analysis)</br>

 <li>Use bash script2.sh for work with aligned sequences in Species_files with .fasta.aligned.fasta file extension

 In case of difficult alignment, you may do it once.
 Then the pipeline will only analyze and visualize polymorphisms</br>

 <li>Use bash script3.sh for work with LD and r_2 files after previous steps

-If it is needed, you may wish the pipeline only visualize polymorphisms </br>
+If it is needed, you may wish the pipeline only visualize polymorphisms with different parameters of mask and window</br>
 </ol>

 ## Bonus